-The overall purpose of the Euchanhead Renewable Energy Development Habitat Management Plan ("the HMP") is to implement positive land management for the benefit of landscape and nature conservation which will mitigate any adverse impacts that the windfarm may have had.
-In addition to purely mitigating against any adverse impacts, ScottishPower Renewables is also committed to enhancing the nature conservation and landscape value of the Site.
-As well as delivering benefits for blanket bog habitats the HMP is also likely to benefit a range of other associated species.
-The HMP defines the Aims and Objectives of the land management that will be implemented on site to achieve this overall purpose.
+The overall purpose of the Carrick Windfarm Outline Habitat Management Plan ('the OHMP') is to implement positive land management for the benefit of landscape and nature conservation which will mitigate adverse impacts that the windfarm may have had, particularly in relation to peatland habitats.
+In addition to purely mitigating against any adverse impacts, ScottishPower Renewables (hereafter referred to as 'the Applicant') is also committed to enhancing the nature conservation and landscape value of the Site.
+As well as delivering benefits for blanket bog habitats the OHMP is also likely to benefit a range of other associated species.
+The OHMP defines the Aims and Objectives of the land management that will be implemented on Site to achieve this overall purpose.

-SPR has been at the forefront of blanket bog restoration, developing new techniques to restore these habitats which are effective and scalable to meet the challenges of biodiversity, climate change, water quality and natural flood management.
-Between 2010 and 2019 SPR has implemented 1500 ha of peatland restoration from commercial forestry across our projects.
-This work transcends windfarms, with the techniques now being adopted by other organisations including Forestry and Land Scotland, RSPB and NatureScot (formerly SNH) to assist with their own restoration ambitions and objectives.
-In 2017 SPR were invited by the IUCN to act as lead authors of a new technical report for their Commission of Inquiry into Peatlands which was published in 2019.
-This report describes the historical work done by SPR and other organisations to restore blanket bog from forestry, the methods which have been developed and their efficacy at achieving restoration objectives.
-The report can be viewed here:
+The Applicant has been at the forefront of blanket bog restoration, developing new techniques to restore these habitats which are effective and scalable to meet the challenges of biodiversity, climate change, water quality and natural flood management.
+Between 2010 and 2019, the Applicant has implemented 1500 hectares (ha) of peatland restoration from commercial forestry across our projects.
+This work transcends windfarms, with the techniques now being adopted by other organisations including Forestry and Land Scotland (FLS), the Royal Society for the Protection of Birds (RSPB) and NatureScot to assist with their own restoration ambitions and objectives.
+In 2017, the Applicant was invited by the International Union for Conservation of Nature (IUCN) to act as lead authors of a new technical report for their Commission of Inquiry into Peatlands which was published in 2019.
+This report describes the historical work done by the Applicant and other organisations to restore blanket bog from forestry, the methods which have been developed and their efficacy at achieving restoration objectives.